Cray-HPE/docs-csm/operations/system_management_health/Troubleshoot_Prometheus_Alerts.md

 ## `PostgresqlHighRollbackRate`

-Alerts for `PostgresqlHighRollbackRate` on `spire-postgres`, `smd-postgres` and `keycloak-postgres` pods can be ignored.
+Alerts for `PostgresqlHighRollbackRate` on `spire-postgres`, `smd-postgres`, and `keycloak-postgres` pods can be ignored.
 This is caused by an idle session that requires a timeout.
 This will be fixed in a future release.

 ## `PostgresqlInactiveReplicationSlot`